top of page

 The best equipment on the market today can have as much as 4 db of error.
 These items can in some cases be addressed and mitigated with proper training.
 Some of the other equipment could have as much as 30 db of error in complicated environments

-The Rhombic antenna farm, which I engineered and built the entire station single handed, stands as a testament to advanced engineering and design in the field of telecommunications.
+The Rhombic antenna farm, which was engineered and built single handed, stands as a testament to advanced engineering and design in the field of telecommunications.
 This facility is not just a simple installation; it encompasses a sophisticated array of technologies and infrastructure that enable effective communication over vast distances.
 Among its most notable features are the massive Rhombic antennas and beverage antennas, both of which are designed for optimal performance in receiving and transmitting signals.

 View in photo of some of the K0UO Antenna Test Facility ATF 1200 acre antenna range, and test site with the worlds largest ham radio antennas, towers, poles Rhombic and V Beam antennas .
 View of General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,